sonos/torch-to-nnef/docs/tutos/13_multimodal.md

 !!! warning "Memory"

-    The loader defaults to `bf16` on purpose.
-Forcing `f32` on a multi-billion parameter model, while the tract `check_io` subprocess loads a second copy of the graph, can double peak RAM.
-For a large model prefer `bf16`/`f16`, ensure enough free RAM, or pass `--no-verify` to skip the tract check.
+    The exporter runs in `f32`: `bfloat16` cannot round-trip through the NNEF representation yet and CPU `float16` hits layer-norm/attention issues, so `f32` is the only reliably exportable dtype today. `f32` on a multi-billion parameter model is heavy, and `check_io` roughly doubles peak RAM (the torch model stays resident while the tract subprocess loads the graph).
+For a large model pass `--no-verify` to skip the tract check, or export on a larger-RAM host.

 ## Output layout